dasafo/AI-Client-Agent-MCP/README.md

 cd AI-Client-Agent-MCP

 # 2. Configure environment variables
-# Copy env.example to .env if it's your first time, or ensure .env exists.
 cp env.example .env
 # Edit .env with your configurations (see example below)
 nano .env #(or your preferred editor)